Operational clarity for daily work

 The Myth of "20-25 Rooms Per Housekeeper"

-Excessive quotas are the main cause of poor quality.
-The industry often cites 20-25 rooms per housekeeper per shift.
-Simple math reveals the problem:
+Overloaded quotas are the number-one cause of poor quality.
+You will often hear 20-25 rooms per housekeeper per shift quoted as normal.
+The math gives the game away:

 8 hours ÷ 25 rooms × 60 = 19 minutes per room